 Dorthe Nors was born in 1970 and studied literature at the University of Aarhus.
 She is one of the most original voices in contemporary Danish literature.
-Her short stories have appeared in numerous international periodicals including The Boston Review and Harpers, and she is the first Danish writer ever to have a story published in the New Yorker.
-Nors is the author of the novel Mirror, Shoulder, Signal, which was shortlisted for the Man Booker International Prize, a novella Minna Needs Rehearsal Space and a collection of stories Karate Chop, also published by Pushkin Press.
+Her short stories have appeared in numerous international publications including the Boston Review and Harper’s, and she is the first Danish writer ever to have a short story published in the New Yorker.
+Nors has published several works of fiction, including the novella Minna Needs Rehearsal Space, the novel Mirror, Shoulder, Signal – shortlisted for the Man Booker International Prize – and a collection of stories, Karate Chop, all published by Pushkin Press.
 Karate Chop won the prestigious P. O. Enquist Literary Prize in 2014.
 She lives in rural Jutland, Denmark.